• Skip to primary navigation

 transimpedance amplifier

 The use of opamps as a transimpedance amplifier is well known and a good analysis of the noise behavior of them is in the old Burr Brown Application Bulletin AB-076 from 1994.
-This is still available from Texas Instruments’ web site as sboa060 – simply search for that on their web site (Texas Instruments acquired Burr […]
+This is still available from Texas Instruments’ web site as sboa060 – simply search for that on their website.
+Improving the signal to […]

 Filed Under: FAQ, Featured, Industry Experts, Products, Tools Tagged With: basics, FAQ